pytorch/xla/docs/source/learn/xla-examples.md

 Note: if you are running on v4-8 TPU, then you have 4 available XLA (TPU) devices.
 Running the code as above will only use one XLA device.
-In order to run on all 4 devices you need to use `torch_xla.launch()` function to spawn the code on all the devices.
+In order to run on all 4 devices, use the `torch_xla.launch()` function.
 We will discuss a `torch_xla.launch` in the next example.

 ## Example 2.
 HF Stable Diffusion Inference

 Now, consider using [Stable Diffusion Inference](https://github.com/huggingface/diffusers/tree/main/examples/text_to_image) in the HuggingFace diffusers library for both the SD-XL and 2.1 versions of the model.
-For your reference, the changes described below can be found in this [repo](https://github.com/pytorch-tpu/diffusers).
-You can clone the repo and run the inference using the following command on your TPU VM:
+You can find the changes described below in the [diffusers repo](https://github.com/pytorch-tpu/diffusers).
+Clone the repo and run the inference script using the following command on your TPU VM:

 ``` bash